-In T3 of 2017, SAAO releases its new 1-metre alt-az telescope to the astronomical community.
+SAAO is currently commissioning a new 1-metre alt-az telescope for use by the local and international astronomical community.
 The telescope has been named Lesedi – meaning light or enlightenment in Sesotho – a name selected from competition entries submitted by South Africa’s Grade 6-12 learners.
-The telescope is offered for traditional observing proposals in week-long blocks, submitted via the Online Telescope Time Application form.
-The deadline for applications is 15 May for observations beginning 30 August 2017.
-Requests for shorter time allocations and service observing applications will soon be accepted by an alternative route, which will be advertised in due course.
+The telescope will be offered for traditional observing proposals in week-long blocks, as well as service applications, in due course.

 The telescope has two identical Nasmyth foci, with high throughput down to UV wavelengths.
 A custom-made wide-field camera – designed and built at SAAO – is currently being developed to exploit the widest field-of-view of any of our telescopes.
-In the interim period, a SHOC instrument with UBVRI and clear filters is offered.
-SHOC has a field-of-view of 5.7×5.7 arcmin2 on the new telescope.
+In the interim period, a SHOC instrument with UBVRI and clear filters will be offered.
+SHOC has a field-of-view of 5.7×5.7 arcmin2 on Lesedi.
 The telescope’s basic parameters are given in the Table below.

 |Nasmyth focus||f/8, 25.8 arcsec/mm|